-We envisage that we [will/will not] hold information about criminal convictions.
+We envisage that we will hold information about criminal convictions.

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 Where appropriate, we will collect information about criminal convictions where we need that information because of your role or our activities.
 We may be notified of such information directly by you in the course of you membership with us.